grislyeye/vellum-doc/README.md

 ### Styling

-`<vellum-doc>` exposes CSS custom properties and shadow parts that can be used to style the document index, for example the index divider (`border-right`) or background colour.
+`<vellum-doc>` exposes CSS custom properties and shadow parts that can be used to style the document index.

-The element can also be customised using the following CSS variables:
+Supports the following CSS variables:

 | Variable        | Description                 | Default |
 | --------------- | --------------------------- | ------- |
 | `--index-width` | Width of the index sidebar. | `300px` |

+Supports the following
-The element can also be customised using the following [shadow parts](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_shadow_parts):
+[shadow parts](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_shadow_parts):

 | Shadow Part | Description                                                                                          |